kis-balazs/kis-balazs/README.md

 # Hi! :D

 ### I am a Junior Software Engineer @ Porsche Engineering Romania, living in Cluj-Napoca, while being a 4th year Computer Engineering student at the Technical University of Cluj-Napoca.
-I enjoy working on my own projects in my spare time, or just to read about my favorite subjects: automotive, operating systems, performance computing, and so much more! :)
+I enjoy – besides being almost annoyingly curious – working on my own projects in my spare time, or just to read about my favorite subjects: automotive, operating systems, performance computing, and the list goes on! :)

 <!-- programming langs i work-->
 <p align="center">